evanwmart/uni-SFWE301-interactive-display/README.md

 - **File Handling & Resource Management:**
   Dealt with creating, deleting, and overwriting files in Java, ensuring the backend consistently produces updated artifacts.
 - **Maven & Modular Project Organization:**
-  Gained hands-on experience structuring a large project with clear separation of concerns, simplifying future maintenance.
+  Gained hands-on experience structuring a large project with clear separation of concerns.
 - **Integration with Electron Front-End:**
   Practiced coordinating a Java backend with an external GUI, highlighting the importance of robust inter-process communication.